mgmartinezl/Stalicla-Clustering/README.md

 Description
 ------------
 Although originally tested on PTV patients, this repository can be used on other natures of datasets that share the same input data format.
-However, it is worth to note that clustering tasks cannot be automated on different behaviors, so close supervision is recommended before generalizing conclusions.
+However, it is worth to note that clustering tasks cannot be automated on different datasets that are not expected to have the same behavior, so close supervision is recommended before generalizing conclusions.

+The folder *scripts* contains  four scripts to run the following unsupervised clustering methods:

+* Agglomerative hierarchical clustering.
+* K-Means on PCA.
+* PAM (K-Medoids) on PCA.
+* Latent Class Analysis (LCA).

+These scripts contain user parameters that need to be adjusted to run the program.

+The folder *analysis* contains one folder where the results of each of the above methods are stored.
+These results gather csv files that relate each patient to its corresponding cluster and also some graphics.

+In particular, results and conclusions from hierarchical clustering can be also explored and understood [here](https://github.com/mgmartinezl/Stalicla-Clustering/blob/master/references/2019_09_06_Clustering_PTV_Patients_v01.00.pdf).

+***
+<p><small>
+For any additional information, contact me :bowtie:

+*Gabriela Martinez* <br>
+*airamgabriela17@gmail.com*
+</small></p>
+***